eu-cdse/documentation/FAQ.md

     </div>
 </details>
 <details>
-  <summary>Comparing with existing legacy Copernicus Data Hub, what will be the other free services other than stac/cog already described above?</summary>
+  <summary>Comparing with existing legacy Copernicus Data Hub, what will be the other free services other than stac/cog?</summary>
     <div>
     Compared to existing Copernicus Data Hub, there will indeed be additional APIs - OGC interfaces (WMS, WMTS, WCS), OpenEO, Sentinel Hub API, S3, and others.
 Please refer to the <a href="#/Roadmap">Roadmap</a> for more info on the timing of these interfaces.
     </div>